Peter-AK/Peter-AK.github.io/_posts/2020-05-10-Brining_a_gun_to_a_guard_fight.md

   	</tr>
   	<tr>
     	<td colspan="2">
     		Level 4 question from the Google foobar challenge.
-How many ways can you hit a guard with a laser without hitting your self?
+How many ways can you hit a guard with a laser without hitting your-self? {Python}
 		</td>
   	</tr>
 </table>